ravirkpal/KoStore/README.md

     ├── markdown.py        # Markdown to HTML conversion
     └── versioning.py     # Version comparison utilities
 ```
+**Many buttons and actions may take some time to respond.
+Please be patient — even if it says “Not Responding,” just click “Wait.”**
 ## Features

 - **Plugin Management**: Browse, install, and update KOReader plugins